PariketPasari/Purchase-Intent-Prediction-for-E-commerce./README.md

-# Online Shopping Intention Analysis
+# Purchase Intent Prediction for E-commerce.

 ## Problem Statement
 E-commerce platforms face the challenge of accurately predicting user purchasing intent.
 Understanding the factors influencing whether a visitor will make a purchase or not is crucial for targeted marketing.
 This project aims to analyze user interactions on an online shopping platform and build a predictive model to identify potential buyers.